Topological insulator: Prediction

 and subsequently by Pankratov, S. V. Pakhomov, and Volkov in 1987.
 Gapless 2D Dirac states were shown to exist at the band inversion contact in PbTe/SnTe and HgTe/CdTe heterostructures.

 Existence of interface Dirac states in HgTe/CdTe was experimentally verified by Laurens W. Molenkamp's group in 2D topological insulators in 2007.

 Later sets of theoretical models for the 2D topological insulator (also known as the quantum spin Hall insulators) were proposed by Charles L. Kane and Eugene J. Mele in 2005, and also by B. Andrei Bernevig and Shoucheng Zhang in 2006.
 The $\mathbb{Z}_2$ topological invariant was constructed and the importance of the time reversal symmetry was clarified in the work by Kane and Mele.
 Subsequently, Bernevig, Taylor L. Hughes and Zhang made a theoretical prediction that 2D topological insulator with one-dimensional (1D) helical edge states would be realized in quantum wells (very thin layers) of mercury telluride sandwiched between cadmium telluride.
 The transport due to 1D helical edge states was indeed observed in the experiments by Molenkamp's group in 2007.

-Although the topological classification and the importance of time-reversal symmetry was pointed in the 2000s, all the necessary ingredients and physics of topological insulators were already understood in the works from the 1980s.
+Although the topological classification and the importance of time-reversal symmetry were pointed in the 2000s, all the necessary ingredients and physics of topological insulators were already understood in the works from the 1980s.

 In 2007, it was predicted that 3D topological insulators might be found in binary compounds involving bismuth, and in particular "strong topological insulators" exist that cannot be reduced to multiple copies of the quantum spin Hall state.